Armando Nannuzzi: Biography

 Nannuzzi briefly worked in the United States in the mid-1980s, and during this period he collaborated with horror novelist Stephen King on Maximum Overdrive, King's directorial debut.

 An accident occurred on 31 July 1985, during shooting in a suburb of Wilmington, North Carolina, for Maximum Overdrive.
 A radio controlled lawnmower used in a scene went out of control and struck a block of wood used as a camera support, shooting out wood splinters which injured Nannuzzi, the director of photography on the production.
 As a result, Nannuzzi lost his right eye.

 After the incident, Nannuzzi sued Stephen King, and 17 others on 18 February 1987 for $18 million in damages due to unsafe working practices.
-The suit was settled out of court.
+The suit was settled out of court, for $975,000.

 Other films in which he served as a cinematographer include Sandra (1965) and Frankenstein Unbound (1990).
 He was also a frequent collaborator of Mauro Bolognini's.

 Nannuzzi died on 14 May 2001 in Ostia, Italy, although some sources say he died in April 2001.
 He was 75.